RandomSearch18/a-level-project/docs/readme.md

 #### Routing features

-While the app will support a number of options to customise the routing graph weights for different pedestrian routing use-cases, <!-- TODO -->
+While the app will support a number of options to customise the routing graph weights for different pedestrian routing use-cases, the scope of routing features will be limited to those useful for pedestrians (including walking, or using a scooter or wheelchair).
+Adding support for other modes of transport, like public transport, cycling, or driving, is out of scope for this project.

+Focusing on pedestrian navigation is justified because it has been identified as an important tool for my target persona (as shown in my [initial interview with Andrew](#initial-interview-with-andrew)), as well as being an area where other navigation apps like Google Maps and Magic Earth fall short (as mentioned by James in [his initial interview](#initial-interview-with-james)).
+By filling this gap in the market of available apps, I will be able to achieve the app's goal of making it easier to navigate by foot.

+This will help keep the development time of the project manageable, as well as ensuring that the app does its one job well.

 #### Navigation features